kle1999/Calendar-Survey/readme.txt

 Kevin Le, MS, University of Chicago

-If you have any question, please contact Kevin Le via email at
+If you have any question about the coding or installation, please contact Kevin Le via email at

 Email: kle@bsd.uchicago.edu or minhkevin@gmail.com